 RRMS is no walk in the park

-None of these 16 treatments for RRMS comes even close to curing the disease, so although the choices are relatively broad compared to those of us with PPMS, it’s not as if RRMS folks are dancing in the streets.
-Furthermore, within 10 to 20 years of diagnosis, RRMS people often progress to secondary progressive MS (SPMS), which is similar to PPMS.
+None of the treatments for RRMS comes even close to curing the disease, so although the choices are relatively broad compared to those of us with PPMS, it’s not as if RRMS folks are dancing in the streets.
+Furthermore, within 10 to 20 years of diagnosis, RRMS people often progress to secondary progressive MS (SPMS), which can be similar to PPMS.5

 There is some good news.
 Today, PPMS is finally getting more attention from the research and treatment communities.
 I appreciate the effort, but I long for results — for a real treatment.

 I don’t wait idly, however.
 I do what I can to improve my life.

 Because I have almost no use of my arms or legs, I’ve automated my smartphone, computer, lights, shades, televisions, doors, etc. with voice controls.
 As a result, my personal information is tracked, cataloged, analyzed, bought, and sold by Amazon, Windows, Google, and Apple, none of whom I can manage without.
 They all know I have MS, and my newsfeeds are adjusted accordingly.
 To guard against disappointment, I maintain low expectations.
 Whenever I see a headline with good news about MS research, I assume it doesn’t have anything to do with PPMS, so I won’t be disappointed when I read it.

 Except, I am disappointed.
 I exert some control over my expectations, but they refuse to be tamed.
 Sometimes, these petulant hopes rise, only to fall harder in the end.

 It’s complicated to be part of a minority subtype.
 I am at once happy for RRMS patients and envious of them, like the orphan child left behind as one friend after another is selected to go home with a nice family.
 Such is life for those of us with primary progressive multiple sclerosis.